fakhraldin/mesa-git-radv-patched-25659/README.md

 their linux distribution's default mesa driver, can follow this tutorial.

 Before you continue though, a disclaimer: I compiled and packaged the driver, but i do not take any responsibility for any damage to your GPU, PC & OS!
-MR 25659 is pre aplpha status!
+MR 25659 is aplpha status!
 Apart from that nothing else has been changed or applied to this mesa-git v24 dev package.
 By using the patched driver in this project you hereby agree to use it at your own risk.